mattmeyers/mmdev/content/about.md

 draft: false
 ---

-I'm the lead software engineer at {{< extlink href="https://mcgstrategic.com" title="MCG Strategic" >}} in Marlton, NJ.
-Over the past few years, I've specialized in backend development using Go and PostgreSQL.
-I spend most of my days designing and implementing REST APIs and databases to power our client's custom websites and web applications.
+I'm a software engineer at {{< extlink href="https://madwire.com" title="Madwire" >}} in Fort Collins, CO (although I work remotely from Virginia).
+Nowadays I'm mainly a backend PHP engineer, but I occasionally get to work with Go and Typescript.
 I take pride in writing code that is well documented, easy to maintain, and naturally extensible.

 Outside of work I enjoy deepening my knowledge in various computer science topics.
 Lately I've been interested in programming language theory, compiler design, and computer networking.
 I also enjoy working on open source projects including a {{< extlink href="https://github.com/mattmeyers/vscode-dbml" title="VS Code extension" >}} and some Go libraries.
 Check out my [projects page](/projects/) for more details.